What Happened to Ginger Smith: Artistry

 . . .

-In 2017, I moved back to New York City, a 3rd time.
+In 2017, I moved to New York City, a 3rd time,

-To “try to make it on Broadway”.
+to “try to make it on Broadway”.

 . . .